BenjaminMichaelis/JobSherpa/README.md

 To run backend server:

 - Navigate to Data Project (`cd JobSherpa.Data`)
-- Run server with `node server.js` command
+- Run server with `npm run start` command

 The server should then be available locally at <http://localhost:8080/>